 For the small-scale miner in the Arequipa it was an endless cycle of struggle and poverty...until the organization began getting community support that led to Fairtrade Gold.

 This is not an easy process.
 The mine itself began working toward Fairtrade certification in 2009, and achieved its certification in 2015.

 During this time, the mine became more mechanized.
 New machinery and mills were purchased.
 Now, instead of processing five tonnes a day, the miners can now process up to 120 tonnes a day, which results in about 25 kilos a month.

 Today, the mining society employs 350 people and supports an additional 600 people in the surrounding community.

 Our gold is purchased from the miners at 99% of international spot price.
-Additionally, a Fairtrade premium of $2000 per kilo is given to the community, which is then used to fund business courses, additional mining concessions and equipment which increases revenues.
+Additionally, a Fairtrade premium of $2000 US per kilo is given to the community, which is then used to fund business courses, additional mining concessions, and equipment to increase revenues.

 The mine has allowed the community to invest in basic human services, such as clean water, healthcare, and electricity.
 One particular focus of the shareholders of the mine is to provide better education and internet access to the children.